 The remainder of the walk has views over fields and towards woodland.
 The canal is crystal clear, being fed solely by chalk springs.

 Greywell Tunnel is soon reached.
 It was closed in 1932 due to a roof fall and is notable today for having more roosting bats than any other site in Britain.
-The tunnel blockage, combined with several springs in the tunnel, creates an ideal micro-climate for the creatures.
+It has therefore been declared a Site of Special Scientific Interest (SSSI).
+The tunnel blockage, combined with several springs in the tunnel, creates an ideal micro-climate for the creatures, with a temperature of 10°C all year round.